-Revision note: We will be adding some information about Tommy Dean's gigs, including some in his post-Vee-Jay years, and about Freddie "Barrel House" Blott.
+Revision note: Our thanks to Dani Gugolz for identifying two released takes of 1202, "Lonely Monday," from Tommy Dean's first session for States on June 4, 1952.
+These had previously been the subject of more than a little confusion.
+We will be adding some information about Tommy Dean's gigs, including some in his post-Vee-Jay years, and about Freddie "Barrel House" Blott.

 According to his great-grandaughter Tammy Dean (email communication, December 1, 2005), Tommy Dean married Annette Duhon (probably born in 1913) before he was out of his teens; their daughter Elizabeth Dean was born in the Prien Lake section of Lake Charles on January 7, 1928.

 Dean's bio, as circulated by Vee-Jay when he was under contract to that label, states that he got his early experience as a performer in carnivals and circuses.
 His application for a Social Security card, filled out on April 13, 1937, lends support: his employer at the time was Jess Short, c/o B. and G. Shows, San Antonio, Texas.

 The Vee-Jay bio states that while playing an outdoor road show in Saint Louis, Missouri, Dean came to the attention of bandleader Eddie Randle, who hired him as a sideman for his band, the Seven Blue Devils.
 At some point in the late 1930s (the bio says 1937, but Dean was still based in Beaumont during the first half of that year), Tommy Dean assembled his own combo and played throughout the Midwest, sometimes ranging farther afield.
 During this period we may assume that his style gradually made the transition from Swing to jump band music, and thence to rhythm and blues.